 - Juice of 1 – 2 lemons (to taste)

 - Preheat the oven to 220 C. Prick each aubergine with a fork, then rub the aubergines in half the olive oil and half the salt.

-- Place on a roasting tray, flesh side up, and bake in the oven for 40 minutes, until soft.
+- Place on a roasting tray and bake in the oven for 40 minutes, until soft.

 - Remove from the oven and place in a bowl.
 Cover the bowl with cling film and leave for 10 minutes to steam and to cool.

 - Cut the aubergine in half lengthways and scoop out the soft flesh into a blender.

 - Peel and crush the garlic.